JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 ---

-### Vector DB (QDrant) for LLM History and Embeddings
+### Use of H2 for Core State and Messaging

 **Pros:**
-- Lightweight and fast approximate nearest-neighbor search engine.
+- Simple, lightweight in-memory database.
-- Simple integration with LLM components for memory, search, and context caching.
+- Still suports inbox/outbox-based workflows
-- Useful for RLHF and prompt optimization strategies.
+- Loses all data when pod is torn down

 **Cons:**
-- QDrant is not fully distributed across Kubernetes clusters (intra-cluster only).
+- Loses all data when pod is torn down
-- Adds another stateful dependency that must be maintained separately.
+- Cannot scale past 1 pod
-- Embedding consistency depends on the vectorizer used at ingestion time.
+- Cannot be distributed across Kubernetes clusters

 ---